Self-Guided Walking Tour in Gdańsk

 8. 8

-Mariacka Street in Gdansk, stop 8 on the self-guided walking tour
+Mariacka Street (Ulica Mariacka) in Gdańsk, stop 8 on the self-guided walking tour

 Cut back from the river into Mariacka Street and the noise drops away.
 This is the most atmospheric lane in the city, narrow and cobbled, lined with terraced stone stoops (przedproza) and brick gargoyles jutting out over the pavement to spit rainwater clear of the houses.
 It runs from a small river gate straight up to St Mary's Church.
 Every stoop and cellar here is an amber shop or a tiny cafe, and this is the place to buy amber if you are going to, the quality and choice beat the souvenir stalls on the main square.
 It is pedestrianised, free, and open all the time, though the genuine local bus line 100 occasionally crosses it.
 The light filtering down the lane in the morning, with the gargoyles in silhouette and the church tower closing the view at the top, is the single best photo on this whole walk.
 Slow right down here.